AlexMotyka/JavaRMI-File-Server/README.md

 ## File Server(Google Drive 2.0)

 This is file server with two components: the client and server.
+The server hosts files and the client may interact with them after being authenticated.

 The server consists of a server class, implemenation class, interface class and makes use of Java RMI to makes it's methods available remotely.
 The server has the following functionalities: